-The Cathedral tab on this website provides background information on St Paul’s Cathedral, on the other buildings inside Paul’s Churchyard, and on the people who lived, worked, and worshipped here.
+The CATHEDRAL tab on this website provides background information on St Paul’s Cathedral, on the other buildings inside Paul’s Churchyard, and on the people who lived, worked, and worshipped here.
 There are also discussions of John Donne, Dean of the Cathedral from 1621 until his death in 1631 as well as background information on the post-Reformation Church of England.

-The Occasion tab provides discussions of the scripts for worship, including the options provided by the Book of Common Prayer, with auditory illustrations drawn from the services we have recreated.
+The SERVICES tab provides discussions of the scripts for worship, including the options provided by the Book of Common Prayer, with auditory illustrations drawn from the services we have recreated.
 The Support tab provides information on our ever-patient Advisory Committee, on the large and growing number of people who have been part of the Production Team, on original sources and scholarship we have drawn on to inform and guide our work.
 Sources of permissions for using material — especially the visual images — are also located here.

-The Overview tab, which you, gentle reader, are using as you read this, includes this Guide to the organization of the website as well as statements of purpose for the Project, a list of notices, reviews, and other forms of recognition we might receive, and information about joining the conversation about your work by contacting any of our three Principal Investigators.
+The FRAMEWORK tab, which you, gentle reader, are using as you read this, includes this Guide to the organization of the website as well as statements of purpose for the Project, a list of notices, reviews, and other forms of recognition we might receive, and information about joining the conversation about your work by contacting any of our three Principal Investigators.

 Another feature of this site is information about opportunities for future research into the Cathedral, into worship in the post-Reformation Church of England, into Donne’s career as priest and Dean of the Cathedral.
 These sections are scattered throughout the website as appropriate for their subject matter.
 We have run across, in the course of developing this project, information that either came too late to be incorporated, or took us down lines of inquiry we have not yet had the chance to follow, or point to bodies of knowledge outside the general boundaries of this Project.
 Feel free to follow any of them and let us know what you turn up.